Short Bowel Syndrome: how can stem cells help?

 Most cases of SBS in infants and adults are caused from the surgical removal of large sections of the small intestine that are seriously damaged, malfunctioning or have died.

-Current treatments often start with supplying nutrients directly to the blood stream (parenteral nutrition), but can also involve taking hormones and drugs or undergoing a surgical transplant of the small intestine.
+Current treatments often start with supplying nutrients directly to the blood stream (parenteral nutrition), but can also involve taking hormones and drugs or undergoing surgical procedures to lengthen or transplant the small intestine.

 New drugs, hormones and other treatments encourage intestinal cells to compensate for lost regions by stimulating the remaining cells and tissue to increase water and nutrient uptake or encouraging intestinal stem cells to grow and multiply.